Key factors to consider when processing the acquired data from the GPR device.

 - Link our results to visible defects of the structure.

 Predictive maintenance is a well-established maintenance strategy in mechanical engineering.
 Its main idea is to schedule specific maintenance tasks on mechanical parts based on their condition and the speed of their degradation processes; the degradation speeds being derived from continuous or periodic monitoring.

 In civil engineering, similar approaches exist but are limited to specific studies.
 Mid to long-term monitoring of steel bridges to estimate the remaining fatigue life of the governing elements and to plan their eventual strengthening could be seen as predictive maintenance.
 However, the principles of predictive maintenance are seldomly adopted when it comes to defining classical bridge maintenance strategies.

 At Bridgology, we believe that following a predictive maintenance approach is necessary to tackle the enormous challenge of maintaining today’s ever-growing and aging infrastructure assets.
-We are convinced that our studies can be a part of the solution and we are looking forward to exploring the world of predictive maintenance.
+We are convinced that our studies can be part of the solution and we are looking forward to explore the world of predictive maintenance.